hapax/hapax.github.io/assets/teaching.md

 Maybe we can disagree about the best way to learn to walk, but the bottom line is that if students *never get anywhere*, this claim is made in bad faith.

+Or would you have lost interest, and started lagging behind?

+There are a few different ways we could fix this situation.
+The first is to make the connection between practice and real life closer, exchanging hikes for small, unambitious strolls.

+But what if a whole sector of the economy depends on advanced hiking skills?

+If we lower our sights, everyone loses.

+Perhaps we should restrict classes to the "natural walkers", the students who trudge tirelessly and without complaint through the scrubland.
+They appear to have the most potential.
+But what if walking is a skill that can be *developed*, rather than a natural ability, like double-jointedness, you're either born with or not?
+If so, then just taking natural walkers cuts us off from a huge reservoir of
+talent: the students who could become good hikers if they were motivated to walk.

+There is a simple way to develop good hikers and maximise access to
+talent: stop marching students through the scrubland!
+We should take them through varied and stimulating terrain, into the forest, or towards the strange rock formations in the distance.
+At first, lessons would be along well-marked trails, but with time, they could learn to camp in the wilderness, explore uncharted wastes and conquer summits.
+This would turn natural walkers into good hikers, and bring others along who may, with practice, become just as good or better.
+By taking them on real hikes, students would learn that hiking is not about the act of walking, but rather *using walking* to experience and understand the world.